 Drought stress did not significantly reduce soil and plant analysis values of O. glaberrima genotypes, but there was a large reduction in cultivars of O. sativa (Awala et al., 2010).
 Among different genotypes One of the genotypes of O. glaberrima, RAM12, was able to increase the SPAD value under water stress conditions (Feng et al., 2012).

 Some O. glaberrima cultivars, namely TOG 5691, TOG 6679, and TOG 5591, were found more resistant to drought and gave higher yields than the resistant control cultivars (Ndjiondjop et al., 2012).
 Many research studies also show that specific leaf area and specific leaf weight were maintained in O.glaberrima genotypes under water stress conditions, while lower specific leaf area was observed in sativa genotypes.
 These O.glaberrima genotypes can be used in interspecific crosses with cultivated rice.
-All these genes or QTLs need to be identified and used as a source of drought resistance genes for cultivated rice.
+All these genes or QTLs need to be identified and used as a source of drought-resistance genes for cultivated rice.

-Oryza longistaminata, a distant wild relative found only in Africa, is agronomically inferior but has several useful traits that can be transferred to cultivated varieties.
+Oryza long staminate, a distant wild relative found only in Africa, is agronomically inferior but has several useful traits that can be transferred to cultivated varieties.
 These traits include strong rhizomes, vigorous biomass, drought avoidance mechanism, good weed suppression ability, and also efficient nitrogen utilization.
-Oryza longistaminata has already made a significant contribution to rice improvement programs in Asia and Africa.
-Oryza longistaminata appears to be a potential source of new alleles that can be used to provide drought relief to cultivated rice varieties.
-Of 126 accessions of O. longistaminata examined, 4 show tolerance to water stress.
-Greater membrane stability, stomatal conductance, and leaf elongation, as well as higher root mass in deeper soil layers, were also observed in O. rufipogon and O. longistaminata accessions compared to O. sativa under water deficit (Neelam et al., 2018).
+Oryza long staminatelong staminate has already made a significant contribution to rice improvement programs in Asia and Africa.
+Oryza long staminatelong staminate appears to be a potential source of new alleles that can be used to provide drought relief to cultivated rice varieties.
+Of 126 accessions of O. long staminatelong staminate examined, 4 show tolerance to water stress.
+Greater membrane stability, stomatal conductance, and leaf elongation, as well as higher root mass in deeper soil layers, were also observed in O. rufipogon and O. long staminate accessions compared to O. sativa under water deficit.
+(Neelam et al., 2018).

-QTL mapping through BIL lines of O.langistaminata have found stronger drought tolerance than O.sativa in the respective specific traits. chromosomes 1, 7, 8 and 9 have been found to harbor multiple QTLs Related to drought stress.
+QTL mapping through BIL lines of O.langistaminata has found stronger drought tolerance than O.sativa in the respective specific traits.
+ChromosomesChromosomes 1, 7, 8, and 9 have been found to harbor multiple QTLs Related to drought stress.
 They also identified qDWR8.1 as the drought resistance locus of O.longistaminata that contributes most to drought resistance.
 Upon further analysis, the qDWR8.1 locus has six ORFs, including three functional and three hypothetical genes.
 A unique allele MH08g0242800, annotated as an ATP-dependent proteolytic subunit of Clp protease, was finally selected as a candidate gene for drought.
-In addition, six BIL lines (BIL 1702, 1704, 1728, 1732, 1742, 1776) were identified that showed stronger resistance in the two experiments performed (Huang et al., 2022).
+In addition, six BIL lines (BIL 1702, 1704, 1728, 1732, 1742, 1776) were identified that showed stronger resistance in the two experiments performed.
+(Huang et al., 2022).

-To improve the utilization of O. longistaminata genetic resources for rice improvement, concerted efforts need to be made worldwide to systematically characterize and evaluate O. longistaminata collections held in various national genebanks.
+To improve the utilization of O. long staminate genetic resources for rice improvement, concerted efforts need to be made worldwide to systematically characterize and evaluate O. long staminate collections held in various national gene banks.
 This will help identify accessions with new traits and thus increase their value to rice breeders.

 One of the most studied wild species; Oryza rufipogon is naturally perennial and frequently occurs in aquatic environments in East and South Asia.
 It is a photoperiodic plant, usually flowering from September to November.
 It is also known as O.balunga or O.perennis and is a true diploid.
 Although the underlying mechanisms of Dongxiang wild rice's drought resistance remain a mystery, the cultivar exhibits a high degree of drought resistance.